YosiElias/sast-ai-workflow/src/sast_agent_workflow/README.md

 # SAST Agent Workflow

+> **Note:** This README is temporary and is only used during the development phase of NeMo integration.

 ## Overview

 This workflow provides a skeleton for implementing SAST analysis capabilities using an AI agent approach.
-The workflow is designed as a `sast_agent` type and includes placeholder functionality that can be extended for actual SAST analysis tasks.
+The workflow is designed as a `sast_agent` type and implements various tools for SAST analysis and result processing.

 ## Structure

 - **Workflow Type**: `sast_agent` - Custom workflow type registered in `register.py`
+- **Tools Package**: Contains the following analysis and processing tools:
+  - calculate_metrics
+  - data_fetcher
+  - evaluate_analysis
+  - filter
+  - judge_llm_analysis
+  - pre_process
+  - summarize_justifications
-- **Functions**:
+  - write_results
-  - `sast_placeholder_function` - Placeholder for SAST analysis functionality
-- **Agent Registration**: `sast_agent` workflow type defines how the agent works (placeholder for LangGraph flow)

 ## Files

-- `src/sast_agent_workflow/tools/sast_placeholder_function.py` - Placeholder function implementation
+- `src/sast_agent_workflow/tools/` - Directory containing all analysis and processing tools
 - `src/sast_agent_workflow/register.py` - Defines and registers the `sast_agent` workflow, including its LangGraph-based logic
 - `configs/config.yml` - Workflow configuration
 - `pyproject.toml` - Package configuration